The critical conditions for success

 Strategy

-Normative Risks, Controls and Test of Controls have been defined to benchmark against.
+Normative Risks, Controls, and Tests of Controls have been defined to benchmark against.

 Click picture to enlarge